SLES in the News

 Most of the cuts hit at CPS headquarters, slicing positions in the central office and leaving retirees’ positions vacant.
 Other changes don’t directly affect the classroom, such as no longer having janitors clean unused space in schools, and cutting the size of the school bus fleet.

-CPS evaluates options for high-performing South Loop School
+CPS evaluates options for high-performing School School

 By Matthew Blake, Chicago Journal, February 16, 2011